 BRANCH members can also provide information and referrals for data management, bioinformatics, epidemiological methods, qualitative analysis, community engagement, subject recruitment and other resources within Nationwide Children's and OSU’s Center for Clinical and Translational Science (CCTS).
 In addition to applied biostatistical work, BRANCH members also develop new biostatistical methods inspired by collaborative work with investigators.

 We offer two types of support: subsidized support (funded by The Research Institute) and charged support (funded by grant or internal funding).

 Consultation: The initial consultation meeting typically lasts one hour and is always free.
 Biostatisticians use the initial consultation meeting to gather information from the investigators in order to develop a statistical analysis plan and a cost estimate.

 Grant Application: Statistical support for all types of grant applications is free.
 However, the grant budget needs to include a biostatistics budget that is mutually agreed upon by the investigators and the biostatistician(s).

-Walk-in Clinic: A free two-hour walk-in clinic is offered twice a week on Nationwide Children’s campus.
+Walk-in Clinic: A free walk-in clinic is currently offered by virtual appointment only.
 Each visitor will have a 30-minute slot to discuss any dataset or statistical questions related to their study.
-Walk-in clinic time and location for 2019 is as follows:
+To schedule an appointment, please click here.

 Hourly Charges: BRANCH charges an hourly rate based on expertise of the biostatisticians (see below).
-Projects directed by Nationwide Children's trainees (e.g. fellows, residents post-docs), will be discounted by 50 percent.
+Projects directed by Nationwide Children's medical trainees (fellows and residents), will be discounted by 50 percent.

 - $200/hour for faculty